GrenguyAkaTheo/Sync-YouTube-music-playlist/README.md

 DO NOT REMOVE "history.txt" ONCE YOU RUN THE SCRIPT.
 This is effectively a memory for this script, and it keeps the ID's of all the songs in your file.
 If you delete this file the whole playlist will be downloaded again rather than just the songs that need to be downloaded

-If your downloading songs with charicters from a different langwage (eg: Japaneise) it may skip title metadata.
-I have experianced this, about 5 of the 20 songs I downloaded with Japaneise titles did have this issue.
-The file does get downloaded, but you may have to manually add it to the playlist file.
-If you do have to do this, it should be formated as followed (I'm using a file I downloaded with this issue as an example);
-`#EXTINF:-1,Ambassador` <-- display name/Title of song
-`了冫⧸ヽ″廾勺″ー (feat. 重音テト).mp3` <-- Actual file name
+All the mp3 files in your music folder will be added to the playlist of all songs.
+If a song doesn't get added (which is highly unlikely) simply add the file name to a new line in your m3u file

 If a song fails to download dew to something along the lines of "video unavalale" but you can get the song in some other way, simply rename the song file to the exact title of the song on youtube music.
 And then to stop the script from erroring enter "history.txt", and add `youtube <The songs youtube ID (will look something like this "otS3u8227kY")>` as a new line anywhere in the file.
 This ID can be found in the songs link (like this, at the quoted location after "watch?v=" https://music.youtube.com/watch?v=`otS3u8227kY`&si=MNSqvxaIQXurzefd)

 This tags songs with ID3v2.3 rather than ID3v2.4.
 This is for better compatibility with older media players like VLC and audatious.
-You can change this in the yt-dlp download command within the script by changing line 86 to say  `"ffmpeg:-id3v2_version 4"` rather than `"ffmpeg:-id3v2_version 3"`
+You can change this in the yt-dlp download command within the script by changing line 87 to say  `"ffmpeg:-id3v2_version 4"` rather than `"ffmpeg:-id3v2_version 3"`

 The album tag is what youtube gives the script to use.
 If the album gets set to something like the song name (Or nothing at all) this is because of youtube, not the script its self :D